Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

   - MAX31850    ±2°C for temperatures -200°C to +1200 °C
   - DS1825

-&emsp;&emsp;&emsp;The latter two read type K thermocouples, whereas all others are semiconductor sensors.
+&emsp;&emsp;&emsp;The latter two read type K thermocouples;
+ all others are semiconductor thermometers.

 - Linearization for type K thermocouples according ITS-90 enables measurements at temperatures below -30 °C and above +600 °C